 Management, typically the Chief Financial Officer (CFO) or General Counsel, periodically discusses with the Board or appropriate Board committee the significant voluntary and involuntary risks that the Company faces and how the Company is seeking to control risk if and when appropriate.
 When appropriate, other members of management provide information to the Board or appropriate Board committees with respect to a specific area of potential risk and how the Company manages or seeks to control the identified risk.
-The Audit Committee reviews the Company's cybersecurity risk profile and is informed about the Company's cybersecurity risk program in periodic presentations by the Company's Chief Technology Officer.
-This program provides the Board with an overview of the cybersecurity risks and threats landscape as well as the Company's risk posture.
+The Audit Committee oversees management's implementation of our cybersecurity risk management program and is informed about the Company's cybersecurity risks program in periodic presentations by management, including an overview of cybersecurity risks and the threats landscape as well as the Company's risk posture.

 In some cases, as with risks related to product or service acceptance, risk oversight is addressed as part of the full Board's engagement with the CEO and management.
 In other cases, a Board committee is responsible for oversight of specific risk topics, in which case management meets directly with the Board committee.
 For example, the Audit Committee oversees issues related to internal control over financial reporting and auditor independence, and the Compensation Committee oversees the assessment of risks related to the Company's compensation policies and programs applicable to officers and employees, as discussed in greater detail below.
 The Board also works with the Company's management to assess, analyze and address the most likely areas of future risk for the Company.
-In February 2023, the Company released its second ESG Report, underscoring its commitment to building a foundation of responsible business strategies that drive value for its people, communities, and stockholders through positive ESG practices.
-In March 2023, the Board formally adopted oversight over ESG matters, including climate-related issues, and committed to considering ESG-related matters at least annually.
+In February 2023, the Company released its second ESG Report, underscoring its commitment to building a foundation of responsible business strategies that drive value for its people, communities, and is committed to considering ESG-related matters at least annually.
 The Company's management anticipates regularly reviewing the ESG Report and providing periodic updates to the Board.